When: June 16-19, 2014

-The Nonprofit Management & Leadership Program’s 2013 Fundraising Institute will offer new topics as well as updates to our popular grant writing and fundraising research classes.
+The Nonprofit Management & Leadership Program’s 2014 Fundraising Institute will offer new topics as well as updates to our popular grant writing and fundraising research classes.
 Participants can enroll in one or more sessions with a discount for registration for all the classes.

-To add your name to the mailing list, email Stacy Ross or call (314) 516-6713.
 For more information, call the Nonprofit Management and Leadership Program at (314) 516-6378.

-Monday, June 17, 2013 9:00-4:00 PM | “Successful Grant Writing” | $99
+Tuesday, June 17, 2014 | 9:00 AM-4:00 PM | “Successful Grant Writing” | $99 (Lunch Included)

 Grant writing is both an art and science and is ever evolving.
 Hear informative perspectives and the latest practical examples that will give you an edge in writing proposals and obtaining funding.
 Learn tools and techniques to make your grants more successful in the increasingly competitive private sector market.
 Hands-on activities provide real-world take-aways that you can use now.
 From research to thanking the donor, this comprehensive session is good for beginners and seasoned grantwriters.
-Lunch included.

 Instructor: Wendy Dyer